Skip to content

 Is Florida Atlantic University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Florida Atlantic University earn a median of $56,746, roughly in line with national averages for graduates.
+Ten years out, alumni of Florida Atlantic University earn a median of $56,746, roughly in line with the national average for college graduates.

 $45,647